jdrab/mopslig/README.md

 by values from those two files.

 #### client-lic.template
-> Almost complete perl file only sompe parts are replaced from generated files in data/ foler.
+> Almost complete perl file only sompe parts are replaced from generated files in data/ folder.

 #### client-lic.tmp
 > This file exist only after ./build-client-lic.pl ran - it's complete perl script.